Dread (film)

-Dread is a 2009 British horror film directed and written by Anthony DiBlasi and starring Jackson Rathbone, Shaun Evans and Hanne Steen, based on the short story of the same name by Clive Barker.
+Dread is a 2009 British horror film directed and written by Anthony DiBlasi and starring Jackson Rathbone, Shaun Evans and Hanne Steen, loosely based on the short story of the same name by Clive Barker.
 The story was originally published in 1984 in volume two of Barker's Books of Blood short story collections.
+The movie introduces several characters and situations that did not exist in the story.

 Plot

-At a small college, Quaid and his friend Stephen do a "fear study" as a school project, recording people talking about their greatest fears.
-Quaid, however, is quite psychopathic and wants to take the fear to 'the next level'.
-Quaid had seen his parents killed by an axe murderer as a child; this is his greatest fear, and he wants to learn what others dread and how they deal with it, in order to find a way to defy his own dread.
+At a small college, psychology major Stephen Grace meets fellow student Quaid, who reveals his plan to conduct a "fear study" as a school project and record people as they talk about their greatest fears.
+Quaid, however, is mentally unstable and nearly obsessed with fear.
+Quaid had seen his parents killed by an axe murderer as a child; this is his greatest fear, and he wants to learn what others dread and how they deal with it in order to find a way to defy his own dread.
 Stephen's brother had died while drunk-driving, and Stephen wonders if his brother would still be alive if he had driven instead.

-Cheryl, who is the project's editor, was molested by her father as a little girl.
-He worked at a meat-packing plant and smelled of meat while molesting her; to this day, she can't stand the smell of meat and refuses to eat it.
-Quaid kidnaps her and locks her in a room with a slightly salted, well cooked steak on a plate.
-After about a week, she finally eats the entire piece of rotten beef.
-Joshua is a student whose fear is becoming deaf again because he temporarily lost his hearing after a childhood accident.
-The following night, Quaid knocks him out and fires a gun next to his ears, shattering his eardrums and leaving him deaf again.
-Abby, another student, has a dark birthmark covering half her face and body, which she doesn't want anyone to see, terrified of being teased or shunned because of it.
-Quaid sets up video footage of her stripping naked before sex on every TV on campus, showing her naked and covered in birth marks.
-Humiliated, Abby fills her bathtub with bleach and starts scrubbing off her skin with steel wool.
-Stephen finds her naked and bleeding and gets her to the hospital.
-He then goes after Quaid with a fire axe.
-Joshua follows him, assuming Stephen and Quaid are working together.
+To this day Stephen refuses to drive, opting instead to take the bus.

+The men recruit Stephen's friend Cheryl as the project's editor and the first batch of interviews are conducted.
+Quaid quickly becomes dissatisfied with the results and picks a fight with Stephen by smashing the watch Stephen uses to time the bus schedule.
+Cheryl stops the argument by offering herself up to be interviewed, where she reveals that she was molested by her father as a child.
+He'd worked at a meat-packing plant and smelled of meat while molesting her; to this day, she cannot stand the smell of meat and refuses to eat it.
+This thrills Quaid, who says they are finally working with "honest-to-god trauma."
+He refuses to reveal his own traumas, but after having a nightmare while Stephen is in the house he reveals the circumstances of his parents' deaths and the at-large status of their murderer.

+Quaid purchases a car identical to the one Stephen's brother passed in, telling Stephen that driving it will help him to "face the beast" of his dread.
+Stephen is only mildly shaken and agrees to drive the car as catharsis.
+The same day, Quaid is excited at the discovery of Joshua, whose fear is becoming deaf again after he temporarily lost his hearing due to a childhood accident.